-PRIVATE JOHN RESTIVO; U.S. ARMY
+PRIVATE GIOVANNI “JOHN” RESTIVO; U.S. ARMY

-August 28, 1894 (Palermo, Italy) – June 20, 1974; 79 years old
+DOB/DOD: August 28, 1894 (Palermo, Italy) – June 20, 1974 (Norwalk, CT); 79 years old

-Last local address: 13 Belden Hill Rd (1930 census) and 7 Glover Avenue, Norwalk (1940 census)
+LOCAL ADDRESS: 13 Belden Hill Rd (1930 census) and 7 Glover Avenue, Norwalk (1940 census)

-Married to Nunziata “Nancy” Caramone (1899-1981) on September 24, 1923 in Norwalk.
+MARITAL STATUS: Married Nunziata “Nancy” Garramone (1899-1981) on September 24, 1923 in Norwalk.

-Four daughters, Concetta “Connie” Restivo Palermo (1924-), Catherine Restivo Young (1926-2016), Jeanne “Jennie” M. Restivo Cook (1929-), and Teresa R. Fredericks (1931-).
+CHILDREN: Four daughters, Concetta “Connie” Restivo Palermo (1924-), Catherine Restivo Young (1926-2016), Jeanne “Jennie” M. Restivo Cook (1929-), and Teresa R. Fredericks (1931-2003).
+One son, John (1934-).

-Discharged on August 4, 1919.
+DISCHARGE: August 4, 1919.

-Born to Domenico (1864-?) and Concetta M. Fili Restivo (1868-1944).
-One sister, Biagia Restivo (1892-1980), and one brother Salvatore (1899-1989).
-One half sister Maria Macaluso Restivo (1889-1964) and one half-brother Daniel Miserendino (1909-).
+FAMILY: Born to Domenico (1864-?) and Concetta M. Fili Restivo (1868-1944).
+One sister, Biagia “Bessie” Restivo Lipira (1892-1980).
+Two brothers, Salvatore (1899-1989) and Daniel (1909-1979).

-Emigrated from Italy to the United States in 1907.
+OTHER: Emigrated from Italy to the United States in 1907.

 Photo provided by grandson Scott Restivo.